 If the metal fails to entirely penetrate the interior of the plastic case, then it will remain vulnerable to both electromagnetic and radio-frequency emission or absorption—especially at the extremely high clock-frequencies typical of today’s digital circuitry.
 As well, its protection against ESD will be compromised.

 Precision must be repeatable.

 Since it is typical for component or device cases to be uniquely shaped and proprietary, each requires custom tooling for it to be metalized.
 The centerpiece of this tooling is the vacuum metalizing mask.
-As the name suggests, its job is to ensure that precise heights and widths of vaporized metal are deposited onto the “mask lines” of the case interior while simultaneously isolating the rest of it from metal deposits.
+As the name suggests, its job is to ensure that vaporized metal are deposited onto the “mask lines” of the case interior while simultaneously isolating the rest of it from metal deposits.

 This process is repeatable and ensures that every plastic case is protected against EMI, RFI, and ESD—no matter how large the run.
 Over the course of the last two decades, we have designed some of the most complex vacuum metalizing masks to meet our customer needs in the field of medical, defense, and aerospace manufacturers.

 Plastic parts are placed in a vacuum deposition metalizing chamber wherein aluminum is vaporized.
 The vaporized aluminum adheres as a uniform layer onto the plastic—less than 15 microns thick.
 This provides robust shielding against high-frequency EMI/RFI absorption or emission that is comparable to a totally metallic enclosure.
 It also allows plastic enclosures to be grounded against ESD just like metal ones.
 Back to top.